tylertadej/24rums/_posts/2020-05-29-barbados-mount-gay-xo-reserve.md

 - Food tours

 **Cons**
-- Lots of tourists
+- Lots of American tourists
-- ?

 #### Fun fact about Barbados

 Some of the many other names for rum are Nelson's blood, kill-devil, demon water, pirate's drink, navy neaters, and Barbados water.

+Also, Rhianna is from Barbados 😉

 <br>